BassP97/Nurikabe-Code/readme.md

 ## Prerequisites

 This program _should_ run out-of-the box on most any machine with python 3.7+ installed.
-I say "should" because there are some idiosyncrasies - if you're using the anaconda distribution of python, you may run into problems importi ng matplotlib (I, to be honest, don't know why).
+I say "should" because there are some idiosyncrasies - if you're using the anaconda distribution of python, you may run into problems importing matplotlib (I, to be honest, don't know why).
 If you're using a "normal" distribution you should be good to go, though you might need to import some common packages (like numpy, pandas, and matplotlib) using pip.

 ## What do I need to know before I run this?